 Second, we work to develop increased institutional understanding.
-The Mid-Level Officers Exchange is a program where the Peoples' Liberation Army (PLA) and USPACOM host a delegation of each other's field grade officers to better understand cultural, linguistic, and historical factors.
+The Mid-Level Officers of each other's field grade officers to better understand cultural, linguistic, and historical factors.
 A group of officers from the USPACOM staff and components traveled in early March to three cities in China, at the PLA's invitation, to gain an appreciation of how their military organizations and institutions work.